N7ghtm4r3/Biometrik/README.md

 ### Linux

-At the moment on the Linux's target it is supported the authentication via **Polkit**, but in the future releases will be tried to implement also the biometric authentication as well.
+Currently, authentication on Linux is supported via **Polkit**.
+Biometric support may be considered in future releases.

 To modify the native engine you can find its file on: